 The former town of Dunbarton was named after the Dunbar family and was known primarily as an agricultural, sawmill, and trading town.
-Early 1950, the population was near 300 with over 35 homes, 15 commercial buildings, two schools, a railroad station, a church, and two cotton gins.
+In early 1950, the population was nearly 300, with over 35 homes, 15 commercial buildings, two schools, a railroad station, a church, and two cotton gins.
 Dunbarton High School was located within the townsite, while Four Mile High School, an African-American high school with weekly boarding dormitories, was on the outskirts of the town.

 Towards the end of 1950, in November, the U.S. Atomic Energy Commission and the E.I. du Pont de Nemours Company announced plans to build the Savannah River Plant.
 The plant would use approximately 300 square miles of the land spread between Aiken County, Barnwell County, and Allendale County and would be used to produce plutonium and tritium for the H-Bomb.

 The Savannah River Plant displaced nearly 6,000 residents and roughly 6,000 graves from the affected towns of Dunbarton, Ellenton, Hawthorne, Meyers Mill, Robbins, and Leigh.
 As residents relocated, many moved their homes with them to nearby towns.
-Structures that were left in Dunbarton were demolished until all that was left were streets, curbing, driveways, and paved walkways.
+Structures left in Dunbarton were demolished until all left were streets, curbing, driveways, and paved walkways.

 It is not recommended to visit the area of Dunbarton due to the potentially high radioactive presence from work done at the former townsite.